jhemberger/2018-microcolony-experiments/README.md

 # Microcolony Landscape Resource Simulation Experiments

-This experiment was designed to simulate variable resource landscapes for foraging bee Bombus impatiens colonies.
+This experiment was designed to simulate variable resource landscapes for foraging Bombus impatiens colonies.
 This markdown contains a summary of the experiment as well as a description of the scripts and files within this repository.

 ## Experiment Motivation